Walter Bou

-Walter Ariel Bou (born 25 August 1993) is an Argentine professional footballer who plays for Lanús.
+Walter Ariel Bou (born 25 August 1993) is an Argentine professional footballer who plays for Chilean club O'Higgins on loan from Lanús.

 Career

 Gimnasia y Esgrima La Plata

 Bou started his youth career at Boca Juniors, but was released on a free transfer before debuting with the first team.
 He was signed by Gimnasia, debuted for them in the Argentine Primera División on 23 August 2014, in a 2–1 defeat against Rosario Central.
 He scored his first goal on 14 February 2016, in a 3–2 victory against Patronato.
 On 18 February 2016, he scored his first brace in a 3–1 victory against Sarmiento.

 Boca Juniors

 On 3 June 2016, Bou joined Boca Juniors.
 On 16 October 2016, he scored his first goal against Sarmiento in a 2–0 victory, and his first double on 6 December against Racing, in a 4–2 victory.

 Vitória

 On 16 July 2018, Bou joined Brazilian Série A club Vitória, on a one-year loan.
 After his club got relegated, he rescinded his contract with the club.